sunnyvalechha/Devops-Prep/README.md

 ![image](https://github.com/sunnyvalechha/Devops-Prep/assets/59471885/c300a1ac-c140-4578-a22c-d8efafccd8b4)

 So if we run the same command to see the secret in ETCD, the text will encrypted BUT if we run "echo c29tZXZhbHVl | base64 --decode" the text is still exposed.

+**Enforce automated k8s cluster security using kyverno generator and ArgoCD**

+Kyverno is a policy engine for Kubernetes that helps platform engineering teams manage security, compliance, and governance.
+It runs as a dynamic admission controller in a Kubernetes cluster, receiving HTTP callbacks from the Kubernetes API server and applying policies to enforce admission policies or reject requests.

  # kubectl apply vs kubectl create